IBM/SALMON/README.md

 ## Prompts

-All the human annotations used in this project can be found [here](prompts).
+All the human supervision used in this project can be found [here](prompts).

 ### Citation